-- In 2016, there were almost 4.0 million vehicles in New Zealand - the highest number ever.
+- In 2017, there were about 4.2 million vehicles in New Zealand - the highest number ever.

 - The average age of light passenger vehicles in New Zealand has increased to 14.4 years in 2016.
 Older vehicles tend to release more harmful vehicle emissions.

-- In the second quarter of 2017, there were over 2,600 pure electric and over 1,200 plug-in hybrid vehicles in the New Zealand motor vehicle fleet.
+- In the fourth quarter of 2018, there were 8,462 pure electric and 2,759 plug-in hybrid vehicles in the New Zealand motor vehicle fleet.